Fractask

 You and your AI break the goal into smaller parts.
 Then break those into smaller parts.
 Keep going until each part is something one person can finish in one sitting.
 Three at a time keeps it readable.

 Anyone in the duo picks a part and does it.
 Human or bot.
-Notes, files, and links live on the part itself, so the next session — human or agent — picks up cold.
+Files, comments, and pinned prompts live on the part itself, so the next session — human or agent — picks up cold.

 Together, you build something real.